Insurance Blog by Chris™

 - How much do I need?

-Types of Life Insurance – Term and Permanent
+Types of Life Insurance – Term, Whole Life, and Universal Life

 If cash accumulation is not your goal, you might really want a guaranteed universal life policy to age 100 or 120.
 Guaranteed universal life may be guaranteed for life, but won’t build up as much cash value and maybe none at all.
 See more on whole life and universal life.